Martingale Type, the Gamlen-Gaudet Construction and a Greedy Algorithm: Closing remarks on UMD spaces

 Fix $g\in X_p(\Ec)$ with expansion

 Apply the Maurey isomorphism to $g$ and put $f=T^{-1} g.$

 In view of \cite{Geiss2008} $X$ satisfies $HT_p$ and $MT_p$.
-We are indebted to Maciej Rzeszut for very instructive and informative conversations during preparation of this paper.
-We are grateful for his permission to include example presented in the Remark \ref{MREX}.
-We are also grateful to the anonymous referee for their diligence and helpful suggestions.
+We are indebted to Maciej Rzeszut for very instructive and informative conversations during preparation of this paper and for his permission to include the example presented in the Remark \ref{MREX}.